-- (1) For the purpose of paragraph 2(b) in Ontario, Nova Scotia and New Brunswick, "insider" has the meaning ascribed to that term in the Securities Act except that "reporting issuer", as it appears in the definition of "insider", is to be read as "reporting issuer or any other issuer whose securities are publicly traded". - (2) A registrant must take reasonable steps to - (a) establish the identity of a client and, if the registrant has cause for concern, make reasonable inquiries as to the reputation of the client, - (b) establish whether the client is an insider of a reporting issuer or any other issuer whose securities are publicly traded, - (c) ensure that it has sufficient information regarding all of the following to enable it to meet its obligations under section 13.3 [suitability] or, if applicable, the suitability requirement imposed by an SRO: - (i) the client's investment needs and objectives; - (ii) the client's financial circumstances; - (iii) the client's risk tolerance, and - (d) establish the creditworthiness of the client if the registered firm is financing the client's acquisition of a security. - For the purpose of establishing the identity of a client that is a corporation, partnership or trust, the registrant must establish the following: - (a) the nature of the client's business; - (b) the identity of any individual who, - in the case of a corporation, is a beneficial owner of, or exercises direct or indirect control or direction over, more than 25% of the voting rights attached to the outstanding voting securities of the corporation, or - (ii) in the case of a partnership or trust, exercises control over the affairs of the partnership or trust. - (4) A registrant must take reasonable steps to keep the information required under this section current. - (5) This section does not apply if the client is a registered firm, a Canadian financial institution or a Schedule III bank. - (6) Paragraph (2)(c) does not apply to a registrant in respect of a permitted client if - (a) the permitted client has waived, in writing, the requirements under subsections 13.3(1) and (2), and - (b) the registrant does not act as an adviser in respect of a managed account of the permitted client. - Paragraph (2)(b) does not apply to a registrant in respect of a client for which the registrant only trades securities referred to in paragraphs 7.1(2)(b) and (2)(c).
+- (1) For the purpose of paragraph (2)(b) in Ontario, Nova Scotia and New Brunswick, "insider" has the meaning ascribed to that term in the Securities Act except that "reporting issuer", as it appears in the definition of "insider", is to be read as "reporting issuer or any other issuer whose securities are publicly traded". - (2) A registrant must take reasonable steps to - (a) establish the identity of a client and, if the registrant has cause for concern, make reasonable inquiries as to the reputation of the client, - (b) establish whether the client is an insider of a reporting issuer or any other issuer whose securities are publicly traded, - (c) ensure that it has sufficient information regarding all of the following to enable it to meet its obligations under section 13.3 [suitability_determination] or, if applicable, the suitability requirement imposed by an SRO: - (i) the client's personal circumstances; - (ii) the client's financial circumstances; - (iii) the client's investment needs and objectives; - (iv) the client's financial circumstances investment knowledge; - (v) (iii) the client's risk tolerance, and profile; - (vi) the client's investment time horizon, and - (d) establish the creditworthiness of the client if the registered firm is financing the client's acquisition of a security. - For the purpose of establishing the identity of a client that is a corporation, partnership or trust, the registrant must establish the following:

+- (a) the nature of the client's business; - (b) the identity of any individual who, - (i) --in the case of a corporation, is a beneficial owner of, or exercises direct or indirect control or direction over, more than 25% of the voting rights attached to the outstanding voting securities of the corporation, or - (ii) --in the case of a partnership or trust, exercises control over the affairs of the partnership or trust. - (3.1) A registrant must take reasonable steps to obtain a client's confirmation of the accuracy of the information collected under subsection (2), including any significant changes to the information. - (4) A registrant must take reasonable steps to keep the information required under this section current. - (4.1) Without limiting subsection (4), - (a) a registrant must review the information collected under this section - (i) if the registrant knows, or reasonably ought to know, of a significant change in the client's information collected under this section, - (ii) no less than once every 12 months for managed accounts, - (iii) if the registrant is an exempt market dealer, within 12 months before making a trade for, or recommendation to, the client, - (iv) in any other case, no less than once every 36 months, - (b) a registrant must update the information required under this section if, following the review of information under paragraph (4.1)(a), there has been a change in the information. - (5) This section does not apply if the client is a registered firm, a Canadian financial institution or a Schedule III bank. - (6) Paragraph (2)(c) dees and subsection (4.1) do not apply to a registrant in respect of a permitted client if - (a) the permitted client has waived, in writing, the requirements under subsections 13.3(1) and (2) [suitability determination], and - (b) the registrant does not act as an adviser in respect of a managed the account of the permitted client, to which the waiver applies is not a managed account. - (7) Paragraph (2)(b) does not apply to a registrant in respect of a client for which the registrant only trades securities referred to in paragraphs 7.1(2)(b) and (2)(c).